-The School may, from time to time, review and update this Privacy Policy to take account of new laws and technology, changes to the School's operations and practices, and to make sure it remains appropriate to the changing environment of the School.
+The School may, from time to time, review and update this Privacy Policy to reflect new laws and technology, changes to the School's operations and practices, and to make sure it remains appropriate to the changing environment of the School.

-If the School changes its Privacy Policy, it will place an updated version on the website: www.bggs.qld.edu.au.
+If the School changes its Privacy Policy, it will place an updated version on its website: www.bggs.qld.edu.au.